tachiyomiorg/website/website/src/docs/faq/library.md

 * Have unread chapters
 * Haven't been initiated
 * Carry a "**Completed**" status
+* Isn't expected to have new chapters yet

 This strategy prevents unnecessary load which may lead to sources implementing measures against **Tachiyomi**.
 To manage entries with infrequent or no updates, consider using categories and excluding them from updates.